csuwildcat/geo-origins/explainer.md

 ## What are Location-Based Triggers?

 Location-Based Triggers (iBeacons, RFID, etc.) are all the rage these days.
 Article after article touts the use of iBeacons, and other LBTs, to activate devices and apps base on your current, granular location.
-Beacons, among other LBTs, are able to transmit a small amount of data to devices listening for triggers.
-A device or app listening for these triggers is able to show content based on how it decides to handle the data it recieves.
+Beacons, among other LBTs, are able to transmit small amounts of data to devices listening for triggers.
+A device or app listening for these triggers is able to show content based on the payload it recieves.

 ![What are LBTs? (beacons, RFID, etc.)](http://i.imgur.com/DO5bRrt.jpg)

-Good News: LBTs are a great idea, and offer developers a ton of functionality, and allow for the creation of immersive, contextually relevant, user experiences.
+Good News: LBTs are a great idea, and offer developers a ton of functionality the can use to create immersive, contextually relevant, user experiences.

-Bad News: In my work with LTBs, it became immediately clear platforms like Android and iOS implement these features and APIs based on a system that is inherently high-friction, largely tied to apps, and fraught with disjoint, lacklustre UX paradigms.
+Bad News: In my work with LBTs, it became immediately clear platforms like Android and iOS implement these features in a way that is inherently high-friction, largely tied to apps, and fraught with disjoint, lacklustre UX paradigms.

 Here is the current scheme platforms have concocted to provide LBT features (note: there are differences between them, but this is the general flow):

 * Each app is required to listen for triggers _(usually via an SDK or Bluetooth LE APIs)_
 * Triggers are used to emit simple pings with almost no payload _(think GPS)_
-* Another user-defined layer is required to associate trigger pings with meta data and context
+* Another user-defined layer is required to associate trigger pings with context and content
-* Apps launch their own UI based on whatever triggers they recieve and choose to activate on
+* Apps launch their own UI and content based on whatever triggers they recieve and choose to activate on

 ## Why did platforms implement LBTs this way?

 The primary LBT issue platforms grapple with, is notification spam.
-If there are 100 beacons in a small area, all able to unilaterally activate your phone, you'd experience the mobile platform equivalent of endless browser popups - massive spam from all direction.
+If there are 100 beacons in a small area, all able to unilaterally activate your phone, you'd experience the mobile equivalent of endless browser popups - massive spam from all direction.
 To solve this in a quick and dirty way, platforms tied activation based on LBTs, to apps.
 Seems legit, right?
 You trust your apps, so why not let them act as your trusted agents?

 The choice to use apps as the trust layer brings with it a host of other problems that equally degrade the value proposition of LBTs.
 Let's take a look at what happens when you go the app route: